darktable-org/dtdocs/content/special-topics/opencl/setting-up.md

 - darktable dynamically loads `libOpenCL.so`, a system library which must be accessible to the system's dynamic loader (`ld.so`).

-- `libOpenCL.so` reads the vendor specific information file (`/etc/OpenCL/vendors/nvidia.icd`) to find the library which contains the vendor specific OpenCL implementation.
+- `libOpenCL.so` reads the vendor-specific information file (`/etc/OpenCL/vendors/nvidia.icd`) to find the library which contains the vendor-specific OpenCL implementation.

-- The vendor specific OpenCL implementation comes as a library `libnvidia-opencl.so.1` (which in our case is a symbolic link to `libnvidia-opencl.so.331.89`).
+- The vendor-specific OpenCL implementation comes as a library `libnvidia-opencl.so.1` (which in our case is a symbolic link to `libnvidia-opencl.so.331.89`).

-- `libnvidia-opencl.so.1` needs to talk to the vendor specific kernel modules `nvidia` and `nvidia_uvm` via device special files `/dev/nvidia0`, `/dev/nvidiactl`, and `/dev/nvidia-uvm`.
+- `libnvidia-opencl.so.1` needs to talk to the vendor-specific kernel modules `nvidia` and `nvidia_uvm` via device special files `/dev/nvidia0`, `/dev/nvidiactl`, and `/dev/nvidia-uvm`.

 At system startup the required device special files (`/dev/nvidia*`) need to be created.
-If this does not happen on your system by default, the easiest way to set them up and make sure all modules are loaded is installing the `nvidia-modprobe` package.
+If this does not happen on your system by default, the easiest way to set them up and make sure all modules are loaded is by installing the `nvidia-modprobe` package.

 A user account which needs to make use of OpenCL from within darktable must have read-write access to NVIDIA's device special files.
 On some systems these files allow world read-write access by default, which avoids permission issues but might be debatable in terms of system security.
 Other systems restrict the access to a user group, e.g. “video”.
 In this case your user account has to be member of that group.